Did you know that WordPress can update your website automatically? In some cases, this may also include plugins and themes.

 Once the plugin is activated, go to Dashboard » Updates Options to configure your settings.

-You can choose to ‘Disable all updates’, but we don’t recommend this option.
-Primarily because it’ll prevent all update notifications from appearing.
+You can choose to ‘Disable all updates,’ but this is not something we encourage.
+The reason for this is that it will prevent all update alerts from displaying.

-Easy Updates Manager keeps a log of what’s updated, so if anything does break on your site, you can rollback to a previous working version.
+Easy Updates Manager maintains track of what’s been changed, so you can revert to a previous functioning version if something goes wrong.
 To view this, go to Dashboard » Updates Options and then click the ‘Logs’ tab.